Enabling Lie-Algebraic Classical Simulation beyond Free Fermions: Introduction

-Lie-algebraic simulation makes one confining principle explicit.
 Early work in Hamiltonian complexity and quantum control showed that if state preparation, gates, and observables are restricted to a compact Lie algebra of dimension polynomial in system size, then relevant expectation values can be computed efficiently by working in a faithful low-dimensional representation of that algebra, irrespective of the exponentially large Hilbert space~\cite{Somma.2005-QuantumComputationComplexity,Somma.2006-EfficientSolvabilityHamiltonians}.
 In modern language, the computationally relevant degrees of freedom live in an invariant operator subspace whose dimension is governed by the associated dynamical Lie algebra (DLA)~\cite{Goh.2025-LiealgebraicClassicalSimulations}.
+Thus, Lie-algebraic simulability should be viewed as complementary to stabilizer, tensor-network, Monte-Carlo, and free-fermionic methods: these regimes may overlap, but g-sim exploits closure of Heisenberg-picture dynamics in a polynomial-dimensional operator representation rather than low magic, low entanglement, positivity, or fermionic Gaussianity alone.